 A Bill to provide for an English National Anthem for use at sporting events that involve individuals or teams representing England; and for connected purposes.

-The Bill is at the 2nd Reading stage in the House of Commons.
-If it passes, it will proceed to Committee stage and then to Report Stage and Third Reading before moving to the Lords.
+The bill is currently at the 2nd reading in the House of Commons.
+If it advances, it would go through committee stage and later readings in the Commons, and then on to the Lords.

 Generated 21 February 2026